GameboyColor32/bsq_rust/README.md

 Step 1
 ---------------------
 The first part of the program is generating a random map with obstacles with a certain density.
-The map is a bitfield, a bit is set at 1 if it is an obstacle, si we use less space, so a map with x * y size will be x * y / 8 + ((x * y % 8) ?
+The map is a bitfield, a bit is set at 1 if it is an obstacle.
+I used btiflields in order to use less space, so x * y size will be x * y / 8 + ((x * y % 8) ?
 1 : 0) instead.

 Step 2